AdamMambetov/Text/Art/No, I'm Not a Human (🇷🇺🎮1020).md

 ---
 created: 2025-09-20T23:15:21+03:00
 aliases:
-  - No, I'm not a Human
+  - No, I'm Not a Human
-Status: watch
+Status: complete
 Type: game
 Rating: PG-13
 Cover: "[[no_i'm_not_a_human_game_cover.jpg]]"
 Year: 2025
 ---

-# No, I'm not a Human
+# No, I'm Not a Human

 ![[no_i'm_not_a_human_game_cover.jpg]]